DevDanielZanata/ZATxS/README.md

 # ZATxS – Advanced DLL String Hunter

 ZATxS is a fast and lightweight command-line tool designed to search for specific strings inside Windows DLL and executable files.
-It is especially useful for reverse engineering, ECU tuning research, seed-key algorithm hunting, and general binary string extraction tasks.
+It is especially useful for reverse engineering, algorithm hunting, and general binary string extraction tasks.

 ## Demonstrations